jspahrsummers/library-oriented-programming/Library-Oriented Programming.md

 # [fit] **"Library-Oriented"**
 ## Programming?

-^ Creating libraries as frequently as possible.
+^ "Library-oriented" means we should all be thinking about libraries as _early_ as possible in the development process, and create as many as we need to enforce a clean separation of concerns.

+^ In library-oriented programming, libraries should be a constant consideration, not just an afterthought.

 ---